KC-7/life-hacks-v2/README.md

 - The sections is divided into 3 divs which are displayed on a single row on larger screen widths and 1 div per row on smaller screen widths.

+- The div is styled with a decorative border, background color etc that is in line with the styling of the site.

 ### Why Join Section